-1. Introduction and Key Findings for Fund Managers / Administrators
+Introduction and Key Findings for Fund Managers / Administrators

 - 1.1 The Isle of Man Financial Services Authority's ("the Authority") regulatory objectives1 include "the reduction of financial crime".
 The Authority receives, and analyses, annual AML/CFT data from regulated and registered entities to help it monitor AML/CFT threats and trends in, and across, sectors.
-Reports are prepared to help show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework.
+Reports are prepared to show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework; this can help stakeholders, including Government and regulated and registered entities, understand some of the features of the sectors pertaining to financial crime risk.
 The Authority also uses this information to help with its risk assessment of sectors, and individual firms. - 1.2 This report is focused on those firms whose primary business, or a material part of its business, is that of being a Fund Manager / Administrator.
-For this purpose it specifically excludes those firms whose primary business is the provision of trust & company services (TCSPs), but who also provide management or administration services to exempt collective investment schemes ("funds"); this is mainly because: - Data in respect of TCSPs is covered in a separate sector report; and - For the period covered in this report not all relevant TCSPs provided specific data in respect of their services to exempt funds.
+For this purpose it specifically excludes those firms whose primary business is the provision of trust & corporate services (TCSPs), but who also provide management or administration services to exempt collective investment schemes ("funds"); this is mainly because: - Data in respect of TCSPs is covered in a separate sector report; and - The residency data reported by TCSPs will materially relate to the non-fund business.